 - Imagine yourself in a better future

 - ‘…the end of PSM as we know it’ is a stark but important message for public service media companies.
-Some regard reduced funding and increased expectations as competing forces, dulling possibilities for any big, new initiatives.
-Others see it quickens the necessity for greater focus.
+For some, reduced funding and increased expectations are seen as competing pressures that dull possibilities for big, new initiatives.
+Others believe these forces quicken the necessity for greater focus and innovation.
 That’s where this report will help PSM readers.

 - Every news organization, PSM or not, can find value in this study.
-The case studies and explainers increase understanding of AI and what it means for journalism.
+The case studies and explainers are detailed, clear, and increase understanding of AI and what it means for journalism.

 - Atte Jaaskelainen – Professor of Practice at LUT University, Finland and former Director of News and Current Affairs at YLE, Finland.